 Just like with cooking, the process of drying onion into onion powder doesn’t get rid of the compounds that are toxic to dogs.
 According to the American Kennel Club, food made with onion powder is just as dangerous for your dog as eating raw or cooked onions.
 In fact, onion powder should be considered even more dangerous, because it is really just highly concentrated onion.

-Since onions and onion powder are so prevalent in the foods we eat, you need to be very careful not to give your pup onion accidentally.
+Since onions and onion powder are so prevalent in the foods we eat, you need to be very careful not to give your pup any amount of onion accidentally.

 How Much Onion Can Be Fatal for My Dog?

 The answer to this question isn’t the same for every dog, and the exact amount will depend on a few factors, the largest of which is your dog’s weight.

 Consumption of as little as 15 to 30 grams of onion per kilogram of body weight in dogs (or per 2.2 lbs) has resulted in anemia and blood picture abnormalities.
 Onion toxicosis is consistently reported in dogs that eat more than 0.5% of their body weight in onions at once, which corresponds to 100 grams of onion in a 20 kg dog (45 lbs).
 For context, a large onion weighs in excess of 250 grams, so less than half of a large onion could be very toxic for your dog.

 Onion powder is dangerous in even smaller quantities because it’s a concentrated form of onion.
 One tablespoon of onion powder often contains the equivalent of a medium onion, and this small amount can be fatal if consumed by your pup.